fastlane/fastlane/docs/Guide.md

 ### Create your own actions (build steps)

-If you want a fancy command (like `snapshot` has), you can build your own extension very easily using [this guide](https://github.com/KrauseFx/fastlane/blob/master/docs/README.md#extensions).
+If you want a fancy command (like `snapshot` has), you can build your own extension very easily using [fastlane new_action](https://github.com/KrauseFx/fastlane/blob/master/docs/README.md#extensions).

-# Example project
+# Example projects

-Take a look at a project with `fastlane` already set up: [fastlane-example](https://github.com/krausefx/fastlane-example)
+See how [Wikipedia](https://github.com/fastlane/examples#wikipedia-by-wikimedia-foundation), [Product Hunt](https://github.com/fastlane/examples#product-hunt) and [MindNode](https://github.com/fastlane/examples#mindnode) use `fastlane` to automate their iOS submission process.

+For all those projects you get all required configuration files, which help you get a sense of how you can use `fastlane`.

+Also, check out the [Actions documentation](https://github.com/KrauseFx/fastlane/blob/master/docs/Actions.md) to see a list of available integrations and options.

 # Help